bhabermaas/sample-downloader/README.md

-# sample-downloader
+# runner-downloader
-Sample downloader for runners
+artifact downloader for runners